 The genome of P. aeruginosa was first sequenced in 2001.

-From left to right: i) The number of proteins in the reference proteome of Pseudomonas aeruginosa, ii) the total number of models, iii) the number of unique protein sequences for which at least one model is available and iv) a coverage bar plot is shown.
+From left to right: i) The number of proteins in the reference proteome of Pseudomonas aeruginosa, ii) the number of unique protein sequences for which at least one model is available, iii) the total number of models and iv) a coverage bar plot is shown.

 The bar plot shows the coverage for every protein in the reference proteome of Pseudomonas aeruginosa for which there is at least one model.
 Different colours (dark green to red boxes) represent the coverage of the targets.
 Targets with high coverage are represented in dark green (more than 80% of the target's length is covered by models), whereas low coverage is shown in red.
 The size of each box is proportional to the number of target sequences with a given coverage.